The NSW Driving Test Experience

 Driving Stage 2: Busy Area

-After you’re done with the residential area, the examiner will ask you to drive to a busy road especially on the highway.
-Just like in the first part, the examiner will ask you to make turns, cross busy intersections, charge and merge into lanes; but the difference is the examiner will want to assess how you will behave when under a lot of pressure.
+After you’re done with the residential area, the examiner will ask you to drive to a busy road, especially on the highway.
+Just like in the first part, the examiner will ask you to make turns, cross busy intersections, charge and merge into lanes, but the difference is that the examiner will want to assess how you will behave when under a lot of pressure.

-Unlike the residential areas, the busy areas are more unpredictable since there is a lot of traffic.
-It’s important that you be extra careful and keep your composure at this stage.
+Unlike residential areas, the busy areas are more unpredictable due to the high volume of traffic.
+You must remain extra cautious and maintain your composure at this stage.

 It should take about 15 to 20 minutes to finish this part.
 Nevertheless, the driving test is not over until you return to the test centre, park your car, and step out of the vehicle.